-- 5. Gains derived by a resident of a Contracting State from the alienation of: - (a) shares other than shares quoted on a recognised stock exchange, deriving more than 50 per cent of their value directly or indirectly from immovable property situated in the other Contracting State; or - (b) an interest in a partnership or trust deriving more than 50 per cent of its value directly or indirectly from immovable property situated in the other Contracting State, may be taxed in that other State.
+2. Gains from the alienation of shares, other than shares quoted on a stock exchange, of the capital stock of a company, or of an interest in a partnership, trust or estate, the property of which consists directly or indirectly principally of immovable property situated in a Contracting State may be taxed in that State.
+In particular: